 This method involves grouping raw materials based on their value.
 Typically, raw materials are divided into three categories: A (high value and low volume raw materials), B (medium value and medium volume raw materials), and C (low value but high volume raw materials).

-This method focuses stricter management on category A to ensure these important raw materials never run out and inventory costs are under control.
-This way, the company can allocate the right resources and attention to each inventory group.
+This method focuses stricter management on category A to ensure these important raw materials never run out and inventory costs are controlled.
+The company can then allocate the right resources and attention to each inventory group.

 First-In, First-Out (FIFO)

 This technique ensures that the raw materials that have been in the warehouse the longest (first-in) are used first in production (first-out).
-The FIFO method is often used for raw materials that have a limited shelf life, such as food or medicine, to avoid spoilage or expiration.
+The FIFO method is often used for raw materials with a limited shelf life, such as food or medicine, to avoid spoilage or expiration.

 Material Requirements Planning (MRP)